flyteorg/flyte/rsts/community/contribute.rst

    ENV PYTHONPATH /root
    RUN apt-get update && apt-get install build-essential -y RUN apt-get install git -y
-   RUN pip install -U git+https://github.com/Yicheng-Lu-llll/flytekit.git@demo ENV FLYTE_INTERNAL_IMAGE "localhost:30000/flytekit:demo"
+   RUN pip install -U git+https://github.com/Yicheng-Lu-llll/flytekit.git@demo # replace with your own repo and branch ENV FLYTE_INTERNAL_IMAGE "localhost:30000/flytekit:demo" # replace with your own image name and tag

 The instructions below explain how to build the image, push the image to the Flyte Cluster, and finally submit the workflow to the Flyte Cluster.